paulwatson456/UE_CoreConcepts/README.md

 States - The turret has been refined to segment the states into macros within the event graph.
 This gives a high level overview of the states within an event graph.
 Also an example of a turret that locks onto the player

+SpaceSHooter Files can be ignored as they have been mograted to a new project (UE_Arcade_Space_Shooter)